EmeraldWither/MCInfoSpigot/README.md

 # Minecraft Server Info via Discord (Spigot plugin)

-Please install the spigot plugin: https://github.com/EmeraldWither/MCInfoStandalone
+Please install and run the standalone program: https://github.com/EmeraldWither/MCInfoStandalone

 This bot allows you to be able to query data about a server directly from discord!